 Visit a hidden pulquería, where locals toss back an ancestral Mexican beverage made from fermented maguey sap

-Soak up the atmosphere in this interesting, leafy neighborhood that has attracted artists and intellectuals since the 1860s
+Soak up the atmosphere in this interesting, leafy neighborhood that has attracted artists and intellectuals since the 1860s.
+Try a selection of contemporary and traditional Mexican food.

 Click the tabs to find out more